 Our exploration portfolio in Brazil

-Statoil has a diverse exploration portfolio in Brazil, holding acreage in the Santos, Campos, Espírito Santo and Jequitinhonha basins.
-The majority of licences are located in deep-water areas, some of which can be found at more than 2900 metres depth.
+We have a diverse exploration portfolio in Brazil, holding acreage in the Santos, Campos, Espírito Santo and Jequitinhonha basins.
+The majority of licences are located in deep-water areas, some of which are in waters more than 2900 metres deep.